ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 	**Question 2:** How many SNPs were removed in the last step? [(see answer)](#q2)

 * As we've seen above, some SNPs in file `NC_031969.f5.sub2.vcf.gz` were too close to each other on the chromosome to be considered independent markers.
 Some of these might have been removed in the last filtering step.
-Nevertheless, to ensure that no SNPs are closer to each other than a minimum distance of 100 bp, we can use the `prune` function of bcftools:
+Nevertheless, to ensure that no SNPs are closer to each other than a minimum distance of 100 bp, we can use the `prune` function of BCFtools:

 		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty bcftools +prune -w 100bp -n 1 -N 1st -o NC_031969.f5.sub4.vcf NC_031969.f5.sub3.vcf.gz

 The filtered dataset in file `NC_031969.f5.sub4.vcf` should now contain 65,325 SNPs.
-Thus, a bit more than every second SNP have been removed in this step.
+Thus, a bit more than every second SNP have been removed in this last step.

 <a name="svdquartets"></a>
 ## Species-tree inference with SVDQuartets